 TLDs measure the skin doses received in each monitoring period.
 Skin dose is the measure of the radiation dose that is absorbed by the skin from the deposition of energy from low penetrating radiation.
 Table 16 provides a summary of equivalent skin dosimetry measurements with monitored workers grouped in various ranges of exposure.
 Approximately 59% of skin doses are less than 1 mSv.
 Equivalent skin dose by work group is summarized in Table 17.
 The average annual skin dose trend for all monitored individuals is shown in Figure 5.
-Skin doses are trending slightly upward across all workgroups, but continue to remain a fraction of the regulatory limit and Action Level and have decreased compared to 2021.
+Skin doses are trending slightly upward across all workgroups, which can be attributed to increased product handling, the introduction of Sort and Stack in 2021, as well as staffing challenges.
+The equivalent skin dose continues to remain a fraction of the regulatory limit and Action Level.